The Eternal Feminine (Cézanne)

-The Eternal Feminine is an 1877 oil on canvas painting by the French Post-Impressionist artist Paul Cézanne.
+The Eternal Feminine is an 1877 oil-on-canvas painting by the French Post-Impressionist artist Paul Cézanne.
 The ambiguous work shows men gathered around a single female figure.
-A range of professions are represented: writers, lawyers, and a painter (possibly Eugène Delacroix Cézanne himself).
+A range of professions are represented: writers, lawyers, and a painter (possibly Eugène Delacroix or Cézanne himself).

 The painting may have been inspired by both Christian and Pagan art representing deified women.

 The painting has been compared to works done by Eugène Delacroix, Gustave Courbet, and other 19th-century artists.
 It also was a turning point in Cézanne's techniques.

 Analysis

 Scholars regard the composition as distinctive.
 The canopy and the drapes placed above the woman's head is in the shape of a triangle.
 This creates a halo effect around the woman.
 This full body halo, also known as a mandorla, is in a diamond shape.
 The placement of the clouds allows light to spill onto the woman.

 Female figure

 A naked, golden-haired woman lies on a bed at the center of the painting.
 She has attracted an excited crowd, for whom her body is a spectacle.
 She has a blank face and appears blinded with her eyeballs clotted, and her open pose suggests vulnerability.

 Scholars have sometimes seen the painting as a commentary on the political and symbolic role of women.
 The woman has been compared to the Virgin Mary, a saint, or Venus, evoking other depictions of deified women on an elevated surface.
 Cézanne may also have drawn on populist ideas about the role of women, referring to the depiction of women in popular prints.

 The female figure has also been described as an extension of Cézanne's recurring interest in nudity and facelessness.

 The suggestion of a halo through the canopy over the woman's head has sometimes been seen as an allusion to Saint Anthony's temptress.
 Alternatively, the woman has been seen as an allusion to Liberty in Delacroix's Liberty Leading the People (1830).